hortonworks/cloudbreak/docs/gcp_cb_ui.md

 If `Enable security` is checked as well, Cloudbreak will install KDC and the cluster will be Kerberized.
 See more about it in the [Kerberos](kerberos.md) section of this documentation.

 After the `create and start cluster` button is pushed Cloudbreak will start to create resources on your GCP account.
-Cloudbreak uses *ARM template* to create the resources - you can check out the resources created by Cloudbreak on the ARM Console under the Resourcegroups page.

-**Important!** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the ARM first.
+**Important!** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the Google Cloud first.

 **Advanced options**